 Hearing Dogs - aiding the deaf or hard of hearing

-Service Dogs - aiding those with disabilities other than those listed above, /including Mobility Assistance, Post-traumatic Stress Disorder (PTSD), Autism Assistance, Diabetic Alert and Seizure Response/Alert.
+Assistance Dogs - aiding those with disabilities other than those listed above, including but not limited to Mobility Assistance, Post-traumatic Stress Disorder (PTSD), Autism Assistance, Diabetic Alert and Seizure Response/Alert.

 Q: So I can just put a jacket on my dog and call it a service dog, right?